 However, the vibration needed to make a pipe correctly is bad news for those seals, which can be displaced in the manufacturing process.
 “The concept of integrating seals into manufactured pipe has been around for more than 35 years, but until recently, most seals have been a bit of a compromise.
-That has changed thanks to Trelleborg’s new F-165,” says Julian West, Product Manager for pipe seals within Trelleborg Industrial Solutions.
+That has changed thanks to the new Trelleborg 165,” says Julian West, Product Manager for pipe seals within Trelleborg Industrial Solutions.

 Trelleborg began marketing the new seal for the most widely used pipe sizes in the UK in early 2015.
 Since then, it has been embraced by concrete pipe and manhole manufacturers in Germany, France and Belgium, Poland, Norway and Sweden.
 "German pipe associations recommended it", West says, “which seems only natural, given their high manufacturing standards.”

 Besides making the manufacturing process easier, the Trelleborg 165 also simplifies the pipe installation process.
 The new seal requires fewer installers in a trench and is ideal for mechanized pipe laying, reducing health and safety issues on site.
 As the reference project below shows, we enable customers to save time, while being safe!